-Should You Invest in CBD? - Cabot Wealth Network
+Should You Invest in CBD and are CBD Investments Worth it?

 The popularity of CBD across America is clear.

-Months ago, before Covid-19, I walked into a local coffee shop.
+A few years ago, I walked into a local coffee shop.
 As I was about to order, I noticed a bright green can of coffee in the drink fridge.
 I thought the color was an odd choice for a can of coffee, but then I looked closer.

 It turned out that the drink was a “CBD-Infused Nitro Cold Brew.”
 The can read, “Made with 20MG of full spectrum Hemp extract organically grown in New England.”
 I bought two.

-Note: *This post has been updated from a previously published version.